Jintso/IAmHero/README.md

 This small game is a horde survivor game with minor rpg like element, including levels and abilities.
 Inspired by vampire survivor and similar titels.

 #### Naming convention
-* System - Attach dynamic to gameobjects
+* System - Attaches to dynamic gameobjects
-* Manager - Persistent world gameobjects
+* Manager - Attaches to persistent world gameobjects
 * DataObject - Scriptable Objects
 * UI - Game Interface related